Editor's Note: A graphic for this press release is available here.

 “The industry has been evolving slowly with product information, going from print to spreadsheets to XMLs, and now push or pull APIs,” said Ho.

-SEMA Data began offering plug-ins, based on its APIs (Application Programming Interface—a set of specifications used by a software program to query another software program), early last year for popular e-commerce platforms for companies to power their websites or to power the data feeds into their business systems.
-The APIs make it possible for businesses to get updated information more frequently and, in turn, move products through the distribution channel much faster.
+SEMA Data began offering plug-ins, based on its APIs, early last year for popular ecommerce platforms for companies to power their websites or to power the data feeds into their business systems.
+The APIs (application programming interface, a set of specifications used by a software program to query another software program) make it possible for businesses to get updated information more frequently and, in turn, move products through the distribution channel much faster.